 Dome with Mount of Olives

-The Mt. of Olives overlooks the Temple Mount from the east and gives a picture of Jesus’ weeping over the city from the Mt. of Olives (Luke 19:41).
-From the Temple Mount Jesus delivered the famous “7 Woes” against the Pharisees (Matt 23), probably pointing at tombs on the Mt. of Olives in his discourse (v.
+The Mount of Olives overlooks the Temple Mount from the east and gives a picture of Jesus’s weeping over the city from the Mt. of Olives (Luke 19:41).
+From the Temple Mount, Jesus delivered the famous “7 Woes” against the Pharisees (Matt 23), probably pointing at tombs on the Mount of Olives in his discourse (v.
 27).
-Jesus’ ascension probably took place some distance behind the tower of the Russian Orthodox Church.
+Jesus’s ascension probably took place some distance behind the tower of the Russian Orthodox Church.

 View from Southwest

 Sometimes referred to as the “Mosque of Omar,” actually the Dome of the Rock is neither.
-Omar built an earlier structure, but not the Dome of the Rock.
-And this building is considered a shrine and not a mosque.
-Men pray instead at the Al Aqsa mosque located 200 meters to the south.
+Omar built an earlier structure, but not the Dome of the Rock; additionally, this building is considered a shrine and not a mosque.
+Men pray instead at the Al Aqsa Mosque located 650 feet (200 m) to the south.
 Muslims believe that this is the place where Abraham nearly sacrificed his son Ishmael.

 Inside the building in classical Arabic is inscribed, “O you People of the Book, overstep not bounds in your religion, and of God speak only the truth.
 The Messiah, Jesus, son of Mary, is only an apostle of God, and his Word which he conveyed unto Mary, and a Spirit proceeding from him.
 Believe therefore in God and his apostles, and say not Three.
 It will be better for you.
 God is only one God.
 Far be it from his glory that he should have a son.”